-On Windows, if you have a perl script and want to distribute it to others you need to ask users to install Perl runtime.
+In Windows, if you have a perl script and want to distribute it to others, you need to ask the users to install Perl runtime.

-Additionally it would hide a script code and would allow to embed all dependencies (libraries, text, database files and others) into one file.
+Additionally, that would hide the script code and would allow to embed all the dependencies (libraries, text, database files, etc.) in a single file.

 You can download the sample from GitHub.

 The most popular Perl Runtime is ActivePerl.
-Notice that you need to use 32-bit version of the runtime to be able to run final exe on any Windows.
+Please note that you need to use the 32-bit version of the runtime to be able to run the final exe in any Windows.

-The script we are going to pack is quite simple, it shows text from the external file hello.txt (this file be embedded as well):
+The script we are going to pack is quite simple.
+It shows the text from the external file hello.txt (this file will be embedded as well):

 my $filename = 'hello.txt';